 4. Open Windows Services and restart the “OpenLM Report Scheduler” service.

 Although it’s possible to use self-signed certificates in OpenLM software, we don’t advise using them as they can be less secure and require more effort to set up.

-Setting up self-signed certificates are outside the scope of this document however here are some general guidelines for doing so:
+Setting up self-signed certificates is outside the scope of this document however here are some general guidelines for doing so:

-- The self-signed certificate will have to be installed in the “Trusted Root Certification Authorities” folder of the local Computer Account (Microsoft documentation)
+- The self-signed certificate must be installed in the “Trusted Root Certification Authorities” folder of the local Computer Account (Microsoft documentation).

 - The self-signed certificate must be installed on the machine where OpenLM Server is running as well as each machine that the Server is interfacing with (for example, OpenLM Agent).